Gradient Starvation: A Learning Proclivity in Neural Networks: Related Work and Discussion

-The \textit{no free lunch} theorem \citep{shalev2014understanding, wolpert1996lack} states that ``learning is impossible without making assumptions about training and test distributions''.
-Probably, the most commonly used assumption of machine learning is the i.i.d. assumption \citep{vapnik1998statistical}, which assumes that both training and test data are identically distributed.
+\paragraph{On Gradient Starvation and no free lunch theorem.} The \textit{no free lunch} theorem \citep{shalev2014understanding, wolpert1996lack} states that ``learning is impossible without making assumptions about training and test distributions''.
+Perhaps, the most commonly used assumption of machine learning is the i.i.d. assumption \citep{vapnik1998statistical}, which assumes that training and test data are identically distributed.
 However, in general, this assumption might not hold, and in many practical applications, there are predictive features in the training set that do not generalize to the test set.

-Now the question is \textit{how to favor generalizable features over spurious features?} The most common approaches include \textit{data augmentation, controlling the inductive biases, using regularizations,} and more recently \textit{training using multiple environments}.
+A natural question that arises is \textit{how to favor generalizable features over spurious features?} The most common approaches include \textit{data augmentation, controlling the inductive biases, using regularizations,} and more recently \textit{training using multiple environments}.

-Here, we would like to elaborate on an interesting thought experiment of \cite{parascandolo2020learning}: Suppose a neural network is provided with a chess book containing examples of chess boards with the best movement indicated by a red arrow.
-The network can take two approaches: 1) To learn how to play chess, or 2) To learn just the red arrows.
-Either of these solutions results in zero training loss while only the former is generalizable.
-With no external knowledge or any inductive biases, the network learns the simpler solution which is to memorize the red arrows.
+Here, we would like to elaborate on an interesting thought experiment of \cite{parascandolo2020learning}: Suppose a neural network is provided with a chess book containing examples of chess games with the best movements indicated by a red arrow.
+The network can take two approaches: 1) learn how to play chess, or 2) learn just the red arrows.
+Either of these solutions results in zero training loss on the games in the book while only the former is generalizable to new games.
+With no external knowledge, the network typically learns the simpler solution.

-Recent works such as \citep{arjovsky2019invariant, krueger2020out, parascandolo2020learning, ahuja2020linear} assume that the network has also access to another chess book in which blue writings indicate the best movement.
-They each introduce novel methods to aggregate information from multiple training environments in a way that favors the generalizable / domain-agnostic / invariant solution.